Indicud

-Indicud (stylized in all lowercase) is the third studio album by American rapper Kid Cudi.
-It was released on April 16, 2013, by GOOD Music, Wicked Awesome Records, and Republic Records.
+Indicud is the third studio album by the American rapper Kid Cudi.
+It was released on April 12, 2013, by GOOD Music, Wicked Awesome Records, and Republic Records.
 It was the first album of Cudi's solo career to not be an installment of his Man on the Moon series.
 The album's cover artwork was designed by Kid Cudi himself, who also served as an executive producer of Indicud.
 It was Cudi's goal to make more uptempo and positive music with the album.
 He described it as a completely new format compared to his previous albums.

 The album's record production was handled entirely by Cudi as well, with only record producer Hit-Boy co-producing one track, while Cudi's WZRD bandmate Dot da Genius, provided drums on two.
 The album features guest appearances from King Chip, Kendrick Lamar, Too Short, RZA, ASAP Rocky, Father John Misty, Michael Bolton and Haim.

 During the early release of Indicud, it was preceded by four singles – "Just What I Am", "King Wizard", "Immortal" and "Girls".
 Indicud debuted at number two in the United States.
 With sales of 139,000 copies and debuted at number 32 on the UK Albums Chart, becoming Cudi's highest-charting album on the chart, while entering at number two on the UK R&B Chart.
 The album received mixed reviews from critics.

 Background

-After his crossover into rock music with Dot da Genius, on their project WZRD (2012), Cudi soon began working on his third solo studio album.
+After his crossover into rock music with Dot da Genius, on their project WZRD (2012), Kid Cudi soon began working on his third solo studio album.
 The album was initially going to be the third installment to his Man on the Moon series, which he announced when he revealed he would not be releasing the A Man Named Scott mixtape, to focus on his rock project and "MOTM3".
 Be that as it may, in the summer of 2012 Cudi announced the title of his third studio album when he tweeted: "My new album is entitled indicud, it will be my version of The Chronic 2001, some songs i'll produce, others i'll feat &/or play songwriter".
 The title Indicud, is a play-on-words on the putative species of the genus Cannabis, indica, and Cudi's own name.

-On June 8, 2012, Cudi announced Indicud, would be a double-disc album, until tweeting on October 28, 2012 that "Indicud will not be a double disc but will contain a maximum of 17 brand new jams."
+On June 8, 2012, Cudi announced Indicud, would be a double-disc album, until tweeting on October 28, 2012, that "Indicud will not be a double disc but will contain a maximum of 17 brand new jams."
 Kid Cudi also tweeted: "The overall tone of indicud is positive and confident," adding: "The energy of Indicud is its own new thing.
 New format with some of my favorite musical tricks here and there.
 The album moves dope".